RichardKroesen/ESE_PROG4_SlotMachine/README.md

+# NOTE:
+This repo is under WIP, and is currently just a backup of the project.
+So it could be a mess, the release how ever works fine.
+Also the code quality is very low, so please don't judge, I'm going to refactor and improve.
+If my priority list allows XD

 # Programming 4 Introduction C++ & GUI
 ## Introduction
 This repository of my semester 4 programming class during Embedded Systems Engineering course from HAN University of Applied Sciences.